pseudonative/DevStudy/kubernetes_in_action.md

 # This document is to be done everyday for repetition study
 # Try to throw the cluster up the night before - saves time
-# maybe even run 2 or 3 to practice moving between clusters
+# maybe even run 2 or 3 clusters, to practice moving between clusters
 # aliases
 k=kubectl
 kd='kubectl describe'